Elmvale man dies in collision in Penetanguishene

 OPP investigators are looking into what caused the crash between the commercial vehicle and car.

-OPP says Thompsons Road between the Georgian Village entrance and Robert Street East would be closed until at least 4 p.m.
-Wednesday.
+OPP says Thompsons Road between the Georgian Village entrance and Robert Street East has reopened.

 -